JBossOutreachArchive/certificate-generator-server/README.md

 An automatic certificate generator for events according to multiple input files like csv, xlsx, numbers and shoots emails with generated certificates.

+## Tools used

+ - itext for template to pdf conversion.
+See [here](https://itextpdf.com/en/resources/books/itext-7-converting-html-pdf-pdfhtml/intro) for details.

 ## Setting up environment

 - Install JDK 8 or above